pgManage/pgManage/Facts_About_Electron_Performance.md

 ## Is Electron a problem or a tool?

-The article ["Electron is Flash for the desktop"](https://josephg.com/blog/electron-is-flash-for-the-desktop/) caused a bit of a commotion among the PgManage team recently.
-Speed has of course been central to our cause since the inception of PgManage as "A fast alternative to PGAdmin" so it struck us right in the gut.
+The article ["Electron is Flash for the desktop"](https://josephg.com/blog/electron-is-flash-for-the-desktop/) caused a bit of a commotion among the pgManage team recently.
+Speed has of course been central to our cause since the inception of pgManage as "A fast alternative to PGAdmin" so it struck us right in the gut.

 My initial reaction was to fire up Task Manager, take out a stop watch and start testing.
 We learned a few things from that and for that reason I think that "Electron is Flash for the desktop" was a worthwhile read.